MileHacker Logo

 Environmental Considerations

-Mindful environmental practices preserve Kumamoto's the beauty of the natural world for future generations.
+Mindful eco-friendly practices preserve Kumamoto's natural beauty for future generations.

 Waste Management & Recycling